Christmas in World War II – The US Home Front

 Although World War II did not take a holiday, Americans at home and abroad did their best to celebrate Christmas.
 Wartime separations and deprivations made festivities poignant and bittersweet.
-Today’s post looks at at Christmas on the Home Front, and Friday’s post will look at Christmas for American servicemen and women.
+This post looks at Christmas on the US Home Front.
+See also: Christmas for American servicemen and women.

 Families on the US Home Front dealt with painful separations as sons and daughters, husbands and fathers were away from home in the service.
 The holiday season highlighted this pain.
 Those left at home wanted to make Christmas festive, especially for the children.

 Gift giving presented unique challenges during World War II.
-While wartime income was high, few products were available on the shelves.
+While wartime income was high in the USA, few products were available on the shelves.
 Many consumer items weren’t manufactured due to shortages of raw materials and conversions of factories for military use.
 Clothing wasn’t rationed in the United States, but restrictions did apply and people were encouraged to make do with less.
 By 1944, a severe paper shortage even reduced the supply of books.

 Hardest of all were the scarcities of toys for the children.
 Toys with metal or rubber parts weren’t available.
 Manufacturers switched to wood and cardboard and to the new plastics that were coming out.
 Popular wartime toys included dolls, wooden jeeps and airplanes, and “Bild-A-Sets,” which allowed children to construct cardboard play-sets, often with military themes.